matrix-org/matrix-spec-proposals/drafts/erikj_federation.rst

 The proofs can be:

 - An *event chain* that shows an auth event is *not* an ancestor of the event.
+  This can be done by giving the full ancestor chains up to the depth of the invalid auth event.
 - Given an event (and event chain?) showing that authorization had been revoked.

+If a server discovers it cannot prove the other side is wrong, then it accepts that the other is correct; i.e. we always accept that the other side is correct unless we can prove otherwise.